Pithikos/winlaunch/README.md

 the script since since small errors might be there (terminals tend to all look the same for example).

 You can run the script with `./launch_script.py`.
-Have a look below for the full API.
+To get a better undestanding of the contents of the script, check the API documentation below.

 ## Dependencies